orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-06-using-pre-built-docker-images-with-laravel-vapor-to-reduce-deployment-time.md

     && docker-php-ext-enable imagick
 ```

-The goal is to build a Docker image with all the dependencies, extensions and configurations necessary without adding the project files.
+The goal is to build a Docker image with all the dependencies, extensions, and configurations necessary without adding the project files.

 Build this Docker image with a tag.
 I'm using `vapor-base` in this example: